savanna-project/devstack/README.md

 #Savanna

 Savanna is enabled by default.
 Before installation you can add localrc.
+Edit /etc/hosts file to make the VM’s hostname resolvable from itself.
+For example:

+    172.18.0.1 instance-name

 For Ubuntu after installation may be some problems with launch instance.
 You should stop apparmor service:

     /etc/init.d/apparmor stop
     /etc/init.d/apparmor teardown
     update-rc.d -f apparmor remove

-If you use VM with KVM edit /etc/hosts file to make the VM’s hostname resolvable from itself.
-For example:

-    172.18.0.1 instance-name

 For Fedora may be some problems with Horizon and Apache.
 The first, add section to /etc/httpd/conf/httpd.conf (for example):